alephium/www/src/content/blog/2023-03-14_Alephium-Launches-Browser-Extension-Wallet-706dfeda98f5/index.md

 description: 'Download it and try the new features on Alephium Testnet!'
 ---

-Download it and try the new features on Alephium Testnet!

----

 ### Alephium Launches Browser Extension Wallet

 #### Download it and try the new features on Alephium Testnet!